terremoth/php-async/README.md

 - Symfony/Process lib
 - and PHP's native Shmop extension

+### Warning
-**Warning: it does not works on MSYS/MINGW terminals!**.
-It will work fine on both Windows (cmd and powershell) and Linux.
+it does not works on MSYS or MINGW terminals!
+However, It will work fine on both Windows (cmd and powershell) and Linux.

 See [demos/demo.php](demos/demo.php) for examples.